Down vs. Synthetic Insulation

 What Is the Best Insulation?

 The answer to this question relies on many subjective factors since the two types of insulation perform differently in a variety of conditions.
-The bottom line—if price is a concern for you, synthetic insulation is the way to go.
+If price is a concern for you, synthetic insulation is the way to go.
 Modern synthetic insulation provides a ton of warmth and it performs well in wet conditions.
-On the other hand—If you want the best quality and warmth-to-weight ratio, nothing beats down insulation.
+On the other hand, if you want the best quality and warmth-to-weight ratio, nothing beats down insulation.
 Down will keep you warm in the lowest temps, and products filled with down are highly compressible so you can take them everywhere.

 If you have any questions or are looking for more information, head into your local SCHEELS and speak to an Expert to find the best insulation for you.